 Under the water surface of every pond or ditch is an unseen world of invisible tiny creatures.
-They seem to come from another planet, appearing alien with their bizarre shapes and complex structures.
+They seem to come from another planet, with their bizarre shapes and complex structures.
+The film is a journey into an unknown universe inhabited by alien-like creatures.
 There are planet-like organisms such as diatoms and sun-animalcules.
 Rotifers and water fleas wander through the water.
-They are completely transparent, so you can see the inner workings of their organs.
+They are completely transparent, so you can see their inner workings.
 The diversity of both plant and animal plankton is enormous, as are the numbers in which they occur.

-My goal is not to make an educational film or to give scientific explanations, but I want to share my amazement by making an art film.
+My goal is not to make an educational film or to give scientific explanations, but I want to share my amazement for the minute wonders of nature by making an art film.
 It is a typical project on the edge of art and science.